vanvalenlab/tcga-utils/README.md

-# TCGA
+# tcga-utils
-TCGA data retrieval and analysis

-## Data retrieval
-Use manifest generated when downloading files from GDC (TCGA data portal) to extract case IDs.
-Case IDs are then used to look up UUIDs for corresponding gene expression annotation and slide image files and download files.

-Annotated somatic mutation file retrieval is still a work in progress.
-#tcga-utils
+Utilities for retrieving data from The Cancer Genome Atlas (TCGA) and performing image analysis on whole slide images.
+This repo is a work in progress and draws heavily from the amazing python-wsi-preprocessing repo (https://github.com/deroneriksson/python-wsi-preprocessing).